 Interior of the palace

-The Royal Palace at Caserta is famous for its magnificence and vastness.
+The Royal Palace in Caserta is known for its grandeur and vastness.
 The palace boasts more than 1,200 rooms, nearly 2,000 windows, dozens of staircases and 30 km of corridors.
 Every detail has been thought out and crafted with the utmost care, from the magnificent ceiling paintings to the lavishly decorated halls.
 The most famous is the Great Hall (Salone degli Specchi), which is decorated with mirrored panels that create the illusion of even more space and light.
 The ceiling is decorated with magnificent frescoes depicting mythological scenes and symbolizing royal power.

 The royal apartments in the palace are lavishly decorated rooms that were once occupied by the royal family.
 Among them are private bedrooms, reception halls and lounges.
 Each room is decorated with murals, frescoes, gilding and luxurious furnishings that reflect Baroque opulence and elegance.